GraemeMalcolm/xyz/Instructions/Labs/LAB_00_lab_setup_instructions.md

     > **Note**: You may experience a deployment step failing in regards to Role Assignment.
 This error may safely be ignored.

-Perform the following steps below from your Virtual Machine:
+    Perform the following step below from your Virtual Machine:

 1. Open a PowerShell Window as an administrator, run the following command to download the artifacts